 - Place trivet in bottom of Instant Pot.
 Pour 1 cup water in the bottom of the Instant Pot.

 - Place asparagus across the top of the trivet.
 If needed, you can cut them in half.

-- Place the lid on the Instant Pot and turn the valve to "sealing."
+- Place the lid on the Instant Pot and turn the valve to “sealing.”
 Press the manual pressure cook button to 0 minutes on LOW PRESSURE.

 - The pressure will build (mine took 5 minutes) and then the 1 minute countdown will start.
 Once the one minute is up turn the valve to “venting.”
 Open the pot and enjoy your asparagus!
 I serve mine simply with butter and salt and pepper.

 I used my 6 quart Instant Pot for this recipe.